 Remortgages are used for a variety of purposes

 Remortgaging is usually the process of switching from one mortgage provider to another however it is also possible to remortgage with the same lender.
-Remortgaging often occurs when house prices increase quickly of a relatively short period of time, leaving the borrower with a low LTV and lots of equity that can be used for many reasons.
+A remortgage involves the raising of funds from the equity held in your property, similar to that of a secured loan.
+Remortgaging often occurs when house prices increase quickly for a relatively short period of time, leaving the borrower with a low LTV and lots of equity that can be used for many reasons.
 It is also a very popular financing method because it is often the cheapest way of raising funds.

 Better deals than your current lender

 Reasons to remortgage:

 - Debt consolidation.
 Clients may have high interest rate secured or unsecured loans, credit cards etc that they want to repay via a much lower rate remortgage.
 Caution however should be taken as this could mean transferring unsecured debt onto your home that if you subsequently fail to repay could ultimately mean your house being repossessed.

 - Divorce settlement

 Current property value – GBP 100,000

 In the above example the borrower raises GBP 70,000 (subject to criteria), GBP 30,000 of which will repay the current mortgage and GBP 40,000 can be used as a deposit to purchase another property, probably for investment or BTL.
 Lenders generally have differing reasons for why they will allow a remortgage, for instance some lenders will allow borrowing for debt consolidation whilst others don’t.
 Others will allow say a maximum remortgage of up to 75% LTV whereas others will go to a maximum of 60%.